 When do I add a period?

-Your period is the days when you need to use a pad, tampon, or period cup, etc, for the bleeding.
-It is very important that you press 'period' for each day that you are bleeding, as the algorithm needs to know when your new cycle starts, and also in order for the algorithm to be able to give you a correct prediction for your coming cycles.
+You should add a period on the days when you need to use a pad, tampon, or period cup, etc, for your bleeding.
+It is very important that you press 'period' for each day that you are bleeding, not only to let the algorithm know when your new cycle starts but also for the algorithm to be able to give you correct period predictions for your coming cycles.
 If you have light bleedings after your period, you should continue logging it as a period for as long as you are bleeding.

 Read more about the period and what it is here.

 What is spotting?

 Spotting may also occur during pregnancy and can be logged as spotting during that time as well.
 Please note that if you are experiencing any type of bleeding during your pregnancy, it is recommended that you talk to your healthcare professional.